 When your brand is planning to launch new campaigns and products, your entire ecommerce organization must be held responsible for creating and maintaining a process that ensures your product content is updated and sent to market alongside other marketing materials.
 This process needs to be proactive, and just as you plan a go-to-market timeline for ad campaigns, product content creation must be accounted for when planning a launch date.
 And in many ways, your retailers and their buyer teams should also be kept in the loop - they need to know when you plan on changing product content.

-At the end of the day, your brand's product content management practices must expand and encompass your entire ecommerce organization if you hope to create more visibility and transparency throughout the go-to-market timeline.
+At the end of the day, your brand's product experience management practices must expand and encompass your entire ecommerce organization if you hope to create more visibility and transparency throughout the go-to-market timeline.
 Create a process, and stick with it to ensure you're hitting the mark with your distributed commerce strategy.

 If you want to learn more about how your brand can better align itself internally, check out this blog post on ecommerce challenges and solutions as well as this article on the importance of a chief digital officer, or CDO.